California Domestic Violence with Injury Attorneys

 A common enhancement for felony domestic violence is the Great Bodily Injury enhancement.
 If the GBI enhancement is found true, then the felony domestic violence conviction becomes a strike.

 Certain prior convictions , within seven years, can also increase the penalties.
-A prior conviction for PC 243(e)(1), within seven years, can raise the maximum fine to $10,000.
-Other prior convictions, including a prior conviction for PC 273.5 or Penal Code section 243.4 (sexual battery) or 245 (assault with a deadly weapon or assault with intent to produce great bodily injury) , within seven years, can increase the maximum fine to $10,000 and increase the maximum amount of time in prison to 5 years.
+A prior conviction for PC 243(e)(1), within seven years, can raise the fines.
+Other prior convictions, including a prior conviction for PC 273.5 or Penal Code section 243.4 (sexual battery) or 245 (assault with a deadly weapon or assault with intent to produce great bodily injury) , within seven years, can raise the fines and increase the maximum amount of time in prison to 5 years.
 Any of these prior convictions, within seven years, will also raise the minimum jail time to 15 days for one prior conviction and 60 days for two prior convictions, unless good cause is shown and stated on the record.